-The length of the Research Plan cannot exceed 12 pages using standard (12 point) type.
-Text should have the following margins: left = 1.5"; Right, top, bottom = 1.0".
-Referenced figures must be included in the 12 pages of the project description; however, figure captions can use a 10 point font.
-The proposal should contain sufficient detail to enable reviewers to make informed judgments about the overall merit of the proposed research and about the probability that the Postdoctoral Fellow will be able to accomplish the stated objectives with current resources and the resources requested.
+Referenced figures must be included in the 12 pages of the project description; however, figure captions can use a 10-point font.
+The proposal should contain sufficient detail to enable reviewers to make informed judgments about the overall merit of the proposed research and about the probability that the Postdoctoral Fellow will be able to accomplish the stated objectives with the resources available.
 The hypotheses and specific aims of the proposed research must be clearly stated.
-Proposals that exceed the 12-page limit for the research plan will be declined without review.
-Literature cited and other proposal sections are not considered part of the 12- page project description, however, reviewers are not required to consider information presented as appendices or to view and/or consider web links in their evaluation of the proposal.
+Research Plans that exceed the 12-page limit will be declined without review.
+Literature cited and other proposal sections are not considered part of the 12-page limit.
+Please note that reviewers are not required to consider information presented as appendices or to view and/or consider web links in their evaluation of the proposal.